import urllib.request

 —A compression method to apply, such as'lzw'

 .
 This is optional and most useful for large rasters.
-Note that, at the time of writing, this does not work well for writing multiband rasters
+Note that, at the time of writing, this does not work well18 for writing multiband rasters

 Note that 'GTiff